 - Bone fractures, including broken arms or legs, pelvic fractures, and even fractured vertebrae in the back or neck.

 - Limb amputations.
 Sometimes, an individual’s limb will be severed during the accident because of a crushing injury or having it severed by sharp metal or other objects.
 For other individuals, the damage to the limb can be so severe that the limb is surgically removed after the accident to promote healing of the body.

 - Soft tissue injuries.
 Car accidents commonly cause whiplash, or damage to the muscles in the neck.
 Other types of soft tissue injuries include severe bruising and torn muscles or ligaments.

 - Burns.
 A number of the fluids used to make a vehicle run are flammable, meaning that there is a high risk of an occupant suffering burns from fire or even from the caustic chemicals themselves during the accident.

 - Cuts and abrasions.
 With plenty of broken glass and sharp pieces of metal produced in a car accident, it is not unusual for a victim to suffer cuts and abrasions.
 These injuries increase the sufferer’s risk of acquiring an infection or experiencing significant scarring or disfigurement.

 Let a Brooklyn Car Accident Attorney Help With Your Car Accident Case

-If a Brooklyn car accident injured you and someone else’s reckless or careless actions caused it, you could seek compensation for the expenses and impacts of your injury through a lawsuit.
+If a Brooklyn car accident injured you and someone else’s reckless or careless actions caused it, you could seek compensation for the expenses and impacts of your injury through a personal injury claim or lawsuit.

 To ensure your right to the maximum amount of compensation in your case, a car accident attorney can provide:

-- A free case evaluation, in which you can obtain answers to your legal questions and learn more about the process of seeking compensation.
+- A free consultation, in which you can obtain answers to your legal questions and learn more about the process of seeking compensation.